Habitat for Humanity Romania

 Habitat for Humanity in Romania

 In 1996, Romania became Habitat for Humanity’s 50th country worldwide.
-Since then, Habitat Romania has overseen affiliates in Beiuș, Cluj, Rădăuți, Comănești, Cumpăna and Craiova.
+In Romania, Habitat for Humanity’s mission to provide safe and decent housing has for years been pursued through the national organization and several affiliates.
 The affiliates are spread across the three historic provinces of the country, with the national office in Bucharest.

 The housing need in Romania

+In Romania, more than 2 million children (51 percent) are living in poverty.
+8.5 million people (41.2 percent of the Romanian population) have no bath or shower or access to running water.
 According to the national statistics, 35 percent of the housing stock in Romania is in a state of complete neglect and needs repairs.
 Real wages for working Romanian families have dropped by about 40 percent, putting additional pressure on the strained social system.
 The unemployed, farmers and housewives are the social categories most affected by severe poverty.
 Two-thirds of Romania’s poor live in rural areas.
 In the cities, many dwellers live in cramped apartments in condominium complexes.
 Much of Romania’s housing stock is low quality and deteriorating because of a lack of maintenance.
 A family of eight is more likely to live in a two-room flat than in a house.
 More than 10,000 blocks of flats were constructed 40-50 years ago and now need serious renovation to their infrastructure, heating systems and roofs.
-More than half of rural communities have no access to piped water.
-Since 2005, Romania has faced several bad floods, leaving thousands of people in temporary shelters every year.
-In the last years it experienced harsh winters with heavy snowfalls that isolated many villages from the main roads and stable food supplies.
+In recent years, Romania has faced several bad floods, leaving thousands of people in temporary shelters every year.
+Similarly, the country has experienced harsh winters with heavy snowfalls that isolated many villages from the main roads and stable food supplies.

 How Habitat addresses the need

-Habitat for Humanity Romania is one of the most important organizations in Romania in the field of social housing.
-Habitat for Humanity Romania builds, rehabilitates, provides advice, supports and conducts energy efficiency and disaster risk reduction and response programs to vulnerable groups.
-The organization runs nation-wide and regional campaigns to raise funds for its construction projects and works closely with a large number of companies who actively support charitable projects.
+Habitat for Humanity Romania builds, rehabilitates, provides advice, supports and conducts energy efficiency and disaster risk reduction and response programs for vulnerable groups.
+The organization runs nationwide and regional campaigns to raise funds for its construction projects and works closely with a large number of companies who actively support charitable projects.